-- Try a traditional pork belly kimchi soup.
+- Try a traditional, not vegetarian pork belly kimchi soup.

 - Add kimchi to an Asian-inspired Buddha bowl.

-Kimchi is a hot, salty and pungent condiment that is a staple in all Korean kitchens.
-This is 100% vegan kimchi that is perfect for my North American taste buds.
-See the section above for 5 different ways to serve kimchi.
+Kimchi is a hot, salty and flavourful condiment that is a staple in all Korean kitchens.
+This 100% vegan kimchi is simple and delicious.
+See the section above for 5 ways to enjoy kimchi.

 - Prep Time: 15 minutes